nixworks/public/news/2011/02/17/index.md

 ##### Iran
 ### [Iran requests permission from the Government of Egypt for the Iranian navy to pass through the Suez Canal. ](/news/2011/02/17/iran-requests-permission-from-the-government-of-egypt-for-the-iranian-navy-to-pass-through-the-suez-canal.md)
-_Context: Iran, Suez Canal, Iranian navy, Government of Egypt_
+_Context: Iran, Suez Canal, Government of Egypt, Iranian navy_

 ##### United States
 ### [The United States imposes sanctions on Iran's Refah Bank for allegedly facilitating the purchase of weapons by Iran's Defense Ministry. ](/news/2011/02/17/the-united-states-imposes-sanctions-on-iran-s-refah-bank-for-allegedly-facilitating-the-purchase-of-weapons-by-iran-s-defense-ministry.md)
-_Context: Iran, sanctions, Iran's Defense Ministry, United States, Refah Bank_
+_Context: United States, sanctions, Iran's Defense Ministry, Refah Bank, Iran_

 ##### CBC
 ### [The CBC releases information about an alleged attack originating from China against the computer networks of the Finance Department and Treasury Board in Canada, forcing the immediate shutdown of all internet access in both departments. ](/news/2011/02/17/the-cbc-releases-information-about-an-alleged-attack-originating-from-china-against-the-computer-networks-of-the-finance-department-and-trea.md)